2i2c-org/infrastructure/docs/contributing/code-review.md

 3. Adding or removing admin users from a hub.
 4. Adding or removing list of organizations or teams with access to the hub.
 5. Changing the default interface for the hub, either for everyone or as part of a profile.

+### Safe configuration changes when doing maintenance

+There is often maintenance related changes we need to do that *don't affect the user experience*, but are important to do to make progress on the maintenance.
+What does and does not affect user experience is hard to always know.
+This is a list of tasks that we already know don't affect user experience, and can be self merged.
+Whoever merging still is responsible for testing these appropriate, and can always ask for extra review if unsure.

+1. Updating the values for resource allocation in profile lists, with the output of `deployer generate resource-allocation`.
+The time to ask for review is when the logic or values for the `resource-allocation` command itself is changed - simply re-running it and updating values does not require extra review.
+2. Updating credentials for cloud accounts that have expired or are about to expire.

 ## Self-merging as a community partner